scaleoutsystems/fedn/README.md

 ![alt text](https://thumb.tildacdn.com/tild6637-3937-4565-b861-386330386132/-/resize/560x/-/format/webp/FEDn_logo.png)
 ## What is FEDn?
 FEDn is an open source, modular framework for Federated Machine Learning (FedML), developed and maintained by Scaleout Systems.

-FEDn enables developers to configure and deploy FEDn networks for different use-cases and deployment scenarios, ranging from cross-silo to cross-device.
-The framework takes a ML-framework agnostic approach to training federated models, treating client-side model updates and model aggregation as a black-box problem.
+It enables developers to configure and deploy *FEDn networks* to support different federated scenarios, ranging from cross-silo to cross-device use-cases.

 ## Core Features

-FEDn currently supports a horizontally scalable Hierarchical Federated Averaging orchestration scheme.
+Three key design objectives are guiding development in the project and is reflected in the core features:

+### Horizontally scalable through a hierarchical aggregation scheme
+### A ML-framework agnostic, black-box design
-The present version supports Keras Sequential models out of the box, but a user can implement a custom helper class to support other ML frameworks - the only requirement is that it should make sense to average model parameters.
-Additional FedML training protocols, including support for various types of federated ensemble models, and helpers for PyTorch (as well as other popular frameworks), are in active development.
+The framework treats client model updates and model validations as black-boxes.
+A developer can follow a structured design pattern to implement a custom helper class to support any ML model type or framework - the only requirement is that it should make sense from a machine learnng perspective to average model parameters.
+Support for Keras Squential models are available out-of-the box, and support for the TF functional API, PyTorch and SKLearn are in active development.

+### Built for real-world distributed computing scenarios

 ## Architecture

+Constructing a federated model with FEDn amounts to a) specifying the details of the client side training code and data integrations, and b) deploying the  reducer-combiner network.
 A FEDn network, as illustrated in the picture below, is made up of three main components: the *Reducer*, one or more *Combiners* and a number of *Clients*.
 The combiner network forms the backbone of the FedML orchestration mechanism, while the Reducer provides discovery services and provides controls to coordinate training over the combiner network.
 By horizontally scaling the combiner network, one can meet the needs from a growing number of clients.

 ![alt-text](https://github.com/scaleoutsystems/fedn/blob/update-readme/docs/img/overview.png)